cmoyates/Game-and-Bot/README.md

-# Dungeon Generation Demo
+# Game and Bot

-This is a small game made with Unity that demonstrates several of the techniques I learned in the final semester of my Computer Science degree.
+This is a small game made with Unity that demonstrates several of the techniques I learned in the final semester of my Computer Science degree (and a bot that plays it).

 This includes:
 - Procedural Content Generation